Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Sample Complexity

 \end{theorem}

 Notably, the obtained bound is independent of the regularization parameter $\eps$ and the parametric rate $n^{-1/2}$ is attained.
-This is in line with convergence rates for semi-discrete unregularized OT, see \parencite[Theorem~3.2]{Hundrieser2022}, which is the limiting behavior $\eps \searrow 0$. \autoref{thm:lca_sd} also slightly improves upon \Parencite[Example~4]{Rigollet2022}, asserting no dependence on $\eps$ and leaving out the condition on Lipschitz continuity of the cost.
+This is in line with convergence rates for semi-discrete unregularized OT, see Theorem~3.2 from \citet{Hundrieser2022}, which is the limiting behavior $\eps \searrow 0$. \autoref{thm:lca_sd} also slightly improves upon the bound given by \citet[Example~4]{Stromme2023}, asserting no dependence on $\eps$ and leaving out the condition on Lipschitz continuity of the cost.